html2rss/html2rss/README.md

 #### Reverse ordering of items

 The `items` selector hash can have an `order` attribute.
-If it is set to `reverse` it will reverse the order of items in the generated RSS feed.
+If the value is `reverse` the order of items in the RSS will be reversed.

 <details>
   <summary>See a YAML feed config example</summary>